NASA facilities

-There are NASA facilities across the United States and around the world.
-NASA Headquarters in Washington, DC provides overall guidance and political leadership to the agency.
-There are 10 NASA field centers, which provide leadership for and execution of NASA's work.
-All other facilities fall under the leadership of at least one of these field centers.
-Some facilities serve more than one application for historic or administrative reasons.
-NASA has used or supported various observatories and telescopes, and an example of this is the NASA Infrared Telescope Facility.
-In 2013 a NASA Office of the Inspector General's (OIG) Report recommended a Base Realignment and Closure Commission (BRAC) style organization to consolidate NASA's little used facilities.
-The OIG determined at least 33 of NASA's 155 facilities were underutilized.
+There are NASA facilities across the United States and internationally.
+NASA Headquarters in Washington, D.C. provides overall policy direction and leadership for the agency.
+Ten field centers manage and execute NASA's programs and activities, with all other facilities assigned to the authority of at least one of these centers.

+In 2013, a report by the NASA Office of Inspector General recommended the creation of a Base Realignment and Closure (BRAC)-style process to consolidate underutilized facilities.
+The report found that at least 33 of NASA's 155 facilities were underutilized.

 List of field centers

 NASA has ten field centers.
-Four of these were inherited from its predecessor, the National Advisory Committee for Aeronautics (NACA); two others were transferred to NASA from the United States Army; and NASA commissioned and built the other four itself shortly after its formation in 1958.
+Four were inherited from its predecessor, the National Advisory Committee for Aeronautics (NACA), two were transferred from the United States Army, and four were commissioned and built by the agency after its formation in 1958.